n4demo/learn-to-run-apps-on-AKS/README-step2.md

 - In the new namespace create a new DEPLOYMENT - this will store information as to what image, how many copies and where the container(s) hosted in PODS will be deployed.
 - In the new namespace create a new load balancer SERVICE - this will store information as to how to expose the PODS to our browser.

 ### We will perform each task by creating and in future editing a YAML text file.
-This so we can edit and apply to any K8s cluster and should be saved into source control such as GIT
+This so we can edit and apply to any K8s cluster, saved into source control such as GIT and applied through GitOps.

 ## - Important.
 Replace firstname with your own first name